GIS-Halmstad/audioguide/README.md

 TBA

+## System requirements

+Out-of-the-box, this app users some fairly modern features and Web APIs, such as top-level awaits (introduced in ES2022) and the WEBP image format.
+This means that the minimal system requirements (browser-wise) are:

+- Android: Chrome 89 or later, Firefox 89 or later
+- iOS 15 or later

 ## Requirements

-The Audioguide App needs to retrive the lines and points features from a location.
-Currently, there are two options:
+The Audioguide App does not come with built-in audio guides: you must produce the geometries, photos, audio files, optional videos and provide them to the app.
+Regarding the geospatial data (the lines and points of your audio guides), there are two options:

-- from a WFS service
+- layers from a WFS service
-- from two GeoJSON files
+- feature collections from GeoJSON files

 ### Option 1: The WFS service

-There are many options to serve data as WFS, but one common solution is a spatial database (e.g PostGIS) and a server component (such as GeoServer or QGIS Server).
+There are many options to serve data as WFS, but one common solution is to store the spatial data in a database (e.g PostGIS) and expose them via the OGC WFS service using tools such as GeoServer or QGIS Server.

 #### The Database